-- 1.3 Departments of CELS.
-The College of the Environment and Life Sciences has the following departments (See University Manual Section 3.21.17): - 1.3.1 Biological Sciences - 1.3.2 Cell and Molecular Biology - 1.3.3 Landscape Architecture - 1.3.4 Environmental and Natural Resources Economics - 1.3.5 Fisheries, Animal and Veterinary Science - 1.3.6 Geosciences - 1.3.7 Marine Affairs - 1.3.8 Natural Resources Science - 1.3.9 Nutrition and Food Sciences - 1.3.10 Plant Sciences - 1.4 Undergraduate Education The undergraduate programs are administered by the Office of Student Affairs of CELS. - 1.4.1 Bachelor of Arts Degree A four-year undergraduate degree offered by the Departments of Biological Sciences and Marine Affairs in cooperation with the College of Arts and Sciences under the auspices of the Basic Liberal Studies Program. - 1.4.2 Bachelor of Landscape Architecture A four-year undergraduate first professional degree offered by the Department of Landscape Architecture. - 1.4.3 Bachelor of Science Degree A four-year undergraduate program leads to a Bachelor of Science degree.
-The departments offering bachelor of science degree programs in the College include all departments of CELS (except the Department of Landscape Architecture). - 1.4.4 Professionally Accredited Undergraduate Programs Degree programs offered by CELS that are accredited by professional accrediting organizations are:
+- 1.4 Undergraduate Education The undergraduate programs are administered by the Office of Student Affairs of CELS. - 1.4.1 Bachelor of Arts Degree A four-year undergraduate degree offered by the Departments of Biological Sciences and Marine Affairs in cooperation with the College of Arts and Sciences under the auspices of the Basic Liberal Studies Program. - 1.4.2 Bachelor of Landscape Architecture A four-year undergraduate first professional degree offered by the Department of Landscape Architecture. - 1.4.3 Bachelor of Science Degree A four-year undergraduate program leading to a Bachelor of Science degree.
+The departments offering Bachelor of Science degree programs in the College include all departments of CELS except the Department of Landscape Architecture. - 1.4.4 Professionally Accredited Undergraduate Programs Degree programs offered by CELS that are accredited by professional accrediting organizations are: